mit-dci/opencx/features.md

    - [x] How to confirm deposit
    - [x] Create master private key
    - [x] Create derived keys for deposit addresses
- - [ ] Signing
+ - [x] Signing
-   - [ ] Sign all messages to/from for identification
+   - [x] Sign all messages to/from for identification
  - [x] Matching engine
  - [x] Get all balances
    - [x] Extra command
  - [x] Get Price
  - [x] Remove token stuff in shell
  - [x] ~~Correct dynamic confirmations~~ fixed but I just changed it to 6, but it *could* be made a lot better because I made it easy to do so.
- - [ ] **Get robust way of adding multiple tokens**
+ - [x] **Get robust way of adding multiple tokens**
  - [x] Fix issue with price calculation on sell side
  - [ ] Fix SQL Injection vulnerability lol
+ - [ ] Lightning Features
+   - [ ] Protocol for custodial only-on-orderbook exchange
+   - [x] Lightning fund and push deposit
+   - [ ] Lightning withdrawal
- - [ ] Lightning payment is market order
+   - [ ] Lightning push back on withdrawal channel as deposit
+   - [ ] Magic: fully non custodial exchange

-##
+## Note on proofs
-Idea: No registration.
-The exchange has a single address (or multiple).
-You send to that address, you are depositing.
-Since everything is done through public keys, your public key is extracted from the signatures in the transaction.
-Use that public key to sign all orders, etc.
-Basically the public key associated with the address you deposited from is now your "account" on the exchange.
-You will withdraw to that address as well.
-This is also proof of reserves, proof of solvency.
+One thing I've been more and more interested in as a research topic has been the idea of a publicly auditable exchange.
+This means that things like Provisions will be produced.
+One possibility I've been exploring is the idea that liabilities are essentially proof of users for the exchange, and proof of assets (like in Provisions) backs those users up with money.
+The idea behind this is then the exchange might be able to then "prove" that an action occurred, and that action is backed up by some liabilities.
+Provisions then proves that these liabilities are backed up by real assets.
+An exchange can "create" fake liabilities, but those then need to be backed up by assets.
+So the proof of liabilities needs to be reused for both the provisions proof and any other proofs in order for this to work.
+This also might be a completely horrible way to do things.
+Provisions isn't perfect, you need to use P2PK, and it requires users to check their own accounts.
+It also isn't super efficient, but that might not be avoidable given number of users.
+Given the recent SEC report by Bitwise, even considering the fact that the entire thing might not be true at all (I doubt it but you never know), it's clear that wash trading is something that a malicious exchange could do.
+One solution to this problem might be a proof that is associated with each order, proving that the order is backed up by assets that the exchange has to be accountable for in the Provisions proof.
+I need to think the details through more, like if you should monitor the orderbook, batch order proofs, etc.
+I also need to figure out if Provisions is really a good base for this sort of thing.

 #### Decentralization notes

 One note for decentralization: This is a really good reason why orderbooks shouldn't be kept on blockchains (like some people would want).
 The occasional 1 or 2 block reorg would screw everything up even if you got everything else solved & right.
 We care about the order of orders for matching and matching only, the validity of the orders and settlement can be done elsewhere, like with bitcoin.
 So no reason TO use a blockchain as an orderbook.
+One could make the argument that it's not fair because there isn't time priority, but with blockchains you have transaction fees as priority anyways and all these orderbook-on-blockchain "DEX"es have no issue with using that.
+So maybe price/fee priority is the way to go.
+This at least creates a market for getting an order matched I guess.
 Trying to fairly match orders without regarding order they came in is something that would solve a lot of the problems I think.
 We do want every order to be in the same network / same place though.
 Orderbooks and matching engines exist because we don't know how to do this, maybe the order doesn't really matter, or maybe it does.
 Figuring out _whether or not_ the order that orders come in matter for fairness of matching is also an interesting problem.
 I've only seen 2 different matching algorithms and they're pretty simple.
 We can do all the money stuff with bitcoin, so half the battle is done right there.
 We just need to figure out what's a trustless way to store orders all in one place, and how to fairly match them.
 Also, if two people in some sort of DEX network match the same order, only one of them is gonna end up working, and this matters a lot, since if we treated all matched orders as valid, we care which one gets executed since the same buy order could have 2 different sell recipients, and the same sell order could have 2 different buy recipients.
 This is all assuming there's gossip matching or something super decentralized.
 It just has so many cases.

 #### Notes on arwen